imoutsatsos/uno-choice-plugin/README.md

 >formatted HTML.
 When configuring jobs with this feature, keep in mind how the parameter will be rendered and whether it could be a security issue.

+> **_NOTE:_**  The plug-in was developed in a way that it relies heavily on the HTML/DOM
+>of the Jenkins UI.
+We navigate the DOM using JavaScript to create the relationship and
+>reactivity between parameters.
+Follow [JENKINS-63284](https://issues.jenkins-ci.org/browse/JENKINS-63284)
+>for updates on a version that does not require the UI.
+When that issue is closed, the
+>plug-in should work fine with Pipelines, DSL, timers, cron, REST-API-triggered jobs, etc.

 Active Choices parameters allow users to select value(s) for a job parameter.
 Parameter values can be: